Early Years Pupil Premium

 Your provider may combine the EYPP funding for several children or work with other childcare providers, in order to fund specific training or activities.

-What type of childcare provider is eligible to receive the EYPP?
+Types of childcare providers eligible to receive the EYPP

 Any Ofsted registered childcare provider can receive the EYPP.
 In North Lincolnshire this includes childminders, school and academy nurseries, pre-schools and day nurseries.

-Who monitors how the childcare provider spends the money?
+Monitoring how the childcare provider spends the money

 When your childcare provider is inspected by Ofsted, they will be asked to demonstrate how they have used the additional funding to show the difference it has made to children in their care.
 Your childcare provider may use the funding to support children with: